 Our planetarium facility performs as a 360 degree multimedia sky theater, allowing visitors to experience live, interactive programs as well as automated productions that feature realistic night skies and virtual journeys through our solar system and distance deep space phenomena.

-In addition, the ZKP3 can simulate the sky as seen from any point on Earth at any time within a few thousand years of the present.
+The Northcountry Planetarium features a ZKP3/B Skymaster optical-mechanical built in Jena, Germany by Carl Zeiss AG.
+This particular planetarium device projects over 7,000 individual stars through 6.3 magnitude as well as 25 deep space objects such as nebula, star clusters and galaxies.
+In addition, the ZKP3/B can simulate the sky as seen from any point on Earth at any time within a few thousand years of the present.
 All celestial motion viewed in the sky, including those of solar system objects are represented along with constellations overlays and reference grids, scales and lines needed for accurate positional measurements during educational experiences.

 The Northcountry Planetarium is not an observatory.
 Our ceiling does not open to reveal the actual night sky to be observed with a telescope; rather our dome shaped ceiling remains closed and acts as a hemispherical projection screen for the planetarium projector to accurately simulate the celestial phenomena of night sky as well as their locations and natural motions.